kinsleykajiva/BasePlay-Demo-WebApp/ReadME.md

+# **Project**

-Project  :CRUD Operation using Vue.js/Nuxt.js Front-end Framework and Backend Microservices with Mongoose ORM
+CRUD Operations using Vue.js/Nuxt.js Front-end Framework and Backend Sservices with Mongoose ORM

-This project demonstrates the implementation of CRUD (Create Read Update Delete) operations using the Vue.js/Nuxt.js-based front-end framework and Backend Microservices with an HTTP interface to perform CRUD operations on collections using Mongoose ORM.
+This project demonstrates the implementation of CRUD (Create Read Update Delete) operations using the Vue.js/Nuxt.js-based front-end framework and Backend Service with an HTTP interface to perform CRUD operations on collections using Mongoose ORM.